farshaddavoudi/ExcelWizard/README.md

 is exactly like Single sheet Grid-layout Excel (See the previous section).

 # Generate *Compound* Excel
-In this case, the process for single or multi sheets are the same.
+Generating Excel in this case for single or multi sheets are the same.
 Using the `GenerateCompoundExcel` method (`BlazorDownloadCompoundExcel` in case of Blazor application) you can create any customized Excel file.
 Just go along with the `CompoundExcelBuilder` argument and provide the necessary parts for your Excel.